BlackPool Hits Self Reported Market Cap of $519,673.29 (BPT)

 BlackPool Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as BlackPool directly using U.S. dollars.
-Investors seeking to acquire BlackPool should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy BlackPool using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as BlackPool directly using US dollars.
+Investors seeking to acquire BlackPool should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy BlackPool using one of the aforementioned exchanges.

 Receive News & Updates for BlackPool Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BlackPool and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.